-- "Gender" refers to a person's sex and includes his/her gender identity and gender expression. - "Gender expression" means a person's gender-related appearance and behavior, whether stereotypically associated with the person's assigned sex at birth. - "Gender identity" refers to a person's internal sense of his/her own gender, and may be different or the same as his/her assigned sex at birth. - "Gender nonconforming" describes a person whose gender expression differs from stereotypical expectations, such as "feminine" boys, "masculine" girls and those who are perceived as androgynous. - "Transgender" describes people whose gender identity is different from their assigned sex at birth.
+- "Gender" refers to a person's sex and includes his/her gender identity and gender expression. - "Gender expression" means a person's gender -related appearance and behavior, whether stereotypically associated with the person's assigned sex at birth. - "Gender identity" refers to a person's internal sense of his/her own gender, and may be different or the same as his/her assigned sex at birth. - "Gender nonconforming" describes a person whose gender expression differs from stereotypical expectations, such as "feminine" boys, "masculine" girls and those who are perceived as androgynous. - "Transgender" describes people whose gender identity is different from their assigned sex at birth.

-These definitions are from CSBA's policy brief, "Providing a Safe, Nondiscriminatory School Environment for Transgender and Gender-Nonconforming Students" and those provided in ED and DOJ's May 2016 "Dear Colleague Letter."
+These definitions are from CSBA's policy brief, "Providing a Safe, Nondiscriminatory School Environment for Transgender and Gender -Nonconforming Students."